Want to Earn $3K a Month on a Side Hustle? Try Flipping Furniture

 This is when most people would plop on the coach and let out a deep sigh of exhaustion.
 Maybe pour a glass of wine and call it a night.
 But Chen isn’t most people.
 She’s just getting started.

 Soft music humming in the background, she heads to her garage and starts sanding, priming and painting furniture — usually mid-century modern dressers — for her side gig, Sara Chen Design.

-Finding Furniture, Fulfillment With Sara Chen Design
+Getting Started Furniture Flipping With Sara Chen Design

 “All of the advantages I had deteriorated,” Chen said, noting the lack of parallels in hiring practices between Denver and Shanghai.

 So she pivoted her career circa 2009 and took a job teaching Chinese.
 It allowed her and husband Justin Herbertson to raise their newborn daughter, Gemma.
 She’s been a Chinese teacher ever since, and she enjoys the work.
 It’s stable.
 It pays the bills.
 The health insurance is great.
 And now Gemma attends the same school.

 In 2015, she learned about Airbnb, and, by extension, the idea of starting her own gig when the family moved from Denver to Charlotte, North Carolina.
 Chen jokingly calls herself a “control freak,” and listing rooms on Airbnb allows her to flex both creativity and control.
 While she gets to curate well-manicured rooms for rent, Airbnb didn’t fully quell her desire to be creative.

 Then she got her first taste of furniture upscaling.
 On Facebook Marketplace, Chen found “a steal:” a mid-century modern dresser for $200 that would go perfectly in her bedroom.
 She brought a friend to meet the seller.